JovanaT99/BackendChallengeNordeus/README.md

 ```

 ### Managers auctions endpoint
-This endpoint returns all auctions that manager follows or has bid on.
+This endpoint returns all auctions that the manager follows or has bid on.
 ```
 GET /managers/{managerId}/auctions
 Response: